Root groupoid and related Lie superalgebras: A trichotomy for admissible fully reflectable components

 \subsubsection{Hoyt's classification}

 Indecomposable contragredient Lie superalgebras with at least one simple isotropic root were classified in~\cite{Hoyt}.
 In this subsection we review the results of C.~Hoyt classification that will be used in the following sections.
-Exactly one of the following options holds in this case: \begin{enumerate} \item $\dim \fg^\CG<\infty$. \item $\dim\fg^\CG=\infty$ and $\Delta^{im}=\mathbb Z\delta$, $\Delta\subset\mathbb Z\delta+\Delta'$ for some finite set $\Delta'\subset \fh^*$ and some $\delta\in\Delta^+$ \footnote{$\Delta^+_v$ depends on $v$; however, since $\delta$ is imaginary, it is positive or negative regardless of the choice of $v\in\cR_0$.}.
+Exactly one of the following options holds in this case: \begin{enumerate} \item $\dim \fg^\CG<\infty$. \item $\dim\fg^\CG=\infty$ and $\Delta^{im}=\mathbb Z\delta$, $\Delta\subset\mathbb Z\delta+\Delta'$ for some finite set $\Delta'\subset \fh^*$ and some $\delta\in\Delta^+$.
+Note that, even though $\Delta^+_v$ depends on $v$, it is positive or negative regardless of the choice of $v\in\cR_0$ as $\delta$ is imaginary.
 In this case all symmetrizable contragredient Lie superalgebras are twisted affinizations of simple finite-dimensional Lie superalgebras.
 They also appear in Van de Leur classification of symmetrizable Kac-Moody superalgebras of finite growth.
 In addition, there is one-parameter contragredient superalgebra $S(2,1;a)$ and the twisted affinization $\fq(n)^{(2)}$ of the strange superalgebra $\mathfrak{psq}(n)$ for $n\geq 3$.
 By direct inspection one can check that there exists $m\in\mathbb Z$ such that if $\alpha\in\Delta$ then $\alpha\pm m\delta\in \Delta$. \item The algebra $\fg^\CG=Q^{\pm}(m,n,t)$ with $\dim(\fh)=3$ where $m,n,t$ are negative integers, not all equal to $-1$, with non-symmetrizable and nondegenerate Cartan matrices.
 There are three linearly independent principal roots, therefore the Weyl group has no non-zero fixed vectors in $\fh^*$.
 Hence $Q^{\pm}(m,n,t)$ are of type {\rm(Ind)}.
 Little is known about Lie superalgebras of this type. \end{enumerate}

 Let $\cR_0$ be a component of $\cR$ of type (2) in Hoyt's classification~\ref{sss:hoytclass}.
 We will prove that it is of type {\rm(Aff)}.

 \begin{lem} Let $F:=Q_\bR^*$ and $\gamma\in F$ satisfy $\langle\gamma,\delta\rangle=1$ and $\langle\gamma,\beta\rangle\neq 0$ for any $\beta\in\Delta$.
 Then there exists $v\in\cR_{0}$ such that $\langle\gamma,\alpha\rangle>0$ for any $\alpha\in\Sigma_v$. \end{lem} \begin{proof} Choose a vertex $u\in\cR_0$.
 Let